affiliate disclosure

 I deactivated the JetPack Site Accelerator service when Hummingbird was installed on this blog.

-Hummingbird was the image optimization WordPress plugin since installed.
+Hummingbird was the image optimization WordPress plugin since it was installed.
 But after the revelation, the deactivation, and the uninstallation of Hummingbird and other optimization plugins, I switched to the JetPack Site Accelerator.

 4. Activating Jetpack Boost

-JetPack Boost is an optimization plugin from the people that gave you WordPress and JetPack.
+JetPack Boost is an optimization plugin from the same team that gave you WordPress and JetPack.

-The free performance optimization plugin allows you to combine and optimize the delivery of CSS and Defer non-essential javascript files without touching a line of code.
+The free performance optimization plugin allows you to combine and optimize CSS delivery and defer non-essential JavaScript files without touching a line of code.

 JetPack Boost setup page